TDShemTov/nlp-sentiment-analysis/README.md

 - Ensemble Model
 <img src="images/ensemble_CM.png" width="600"/>

-## Conclusion
+# Conclusion

+### Logistic Regression VS Ensemble Model
 The performance difference between the logistic regression and ensemble model were minimal, with metrics such as precision, recall, and F1 score showing a 1% advantage for the ensemble method.
-Despite this, the longer training time required by the ensemble model indicates that logistic regression is a better choice for companies prioritizing runtime efficiency.
-Though further methods, such as implementing grid search for SVC and hyperparameter tuning for LR, could potentially tilt the favor towards the ensemble model.
+Despite this, the longer training time required by the ensemble model indicates that logistic regression is a better choice for companies prioritizing runtime efficiency

+### Addressing Stopwords
+Attempting to preserve sentiment in the reviews, we retained negation words in our analysis.
+However, this resulted in the word 'not' becoming the most frequently used term in our vocabulary, as shown in the 'Frequency Distribution of Top 20 Tokens.'
+The high frequency of 'not' indicates that we should remove it to improve model performance, while other negation words can still retain important meaning

+### TF-IDF Optimization
+- `'min_df'` - We've removed words that appear in less than 1% of our documents to potentially prevent overfitting and to handle words that are too rare to make an impact
+- `'max_features'` - Based on experimentaion, I found that setting `max_features` to 20,000 words is generating the best results.
+This experimentation was done with consideration to the changes `min_df` had brought to the vocabulary

+### What can be done to improve this project
+- Running a grid search on the SVC and hyperparameter tuning on both the Logistic Regression and ensemble models can further improve their performance
+- Implementing a deep learning model such as RNN can improve the accuracy of the sentiment analysis
+- While TF-IDF is fitting for this project well, it does have limitations in capturing relationships between words.
+To improve the analysis, incorporating word embeddings can extract better information by using contextual and semantic similarities of words